cllorenz/fave-project/README.md

     $> PYTHONPATH=fave python2 fave/test/example.sh

 Typically, a session comprises of two processes: `aggregator.py` and `net_plumber`.
 These can be stopped or started using their respective scripts in `fave/scripts`.
 If one process dies one needs to restart both - first NetPlumber and then FaVe.
-Logfile are stored in `/tmp/np`.
+Logfiles are stored in `/tmp/np`.